mkocovic2/Sudoku/README.md

   Primarily worked on Front-end responsiveness and architecture.
 Contributed to API decisions and functions by fixing routing errors and incorrect returns.
 Helped the team with creating the skeleton for the test-frontend for easier integration.
 Created a majority of the JS functions for routes in the front-end, and ensured responsive design for mobile devices.
 #### Danny Goldblum
   Primarily worked on the object design and API for the back-end.
 Expanded the test front-end for more visual support, and worked on some the puzzle generation and solving algorithms.
 Main contributer to the object files and helped with API function routing.
-Created test routes on the API, and was later integrated with some of the object files.
+Created test routes on the API, and later integrated with some of the object files.
 Worked on the some of basic UI buttons on the front-end.
 #### Michael Kocovic
   Primarily worked on API and database integrations.
 Created initial database schema in MongoDB, and contributed to the overall model of the API.
 Created JS functions and buttons for each route in the test-frontend, and later integrated some of the buttons into the main frontend.
 Built a majority of the routes for API integrations, and made some tweaks to the object files.